-- A learning behaviour is any behaviour that is necessary in order for a child to learn effectively in a group setting or classroom and be a 'self-regulated learner' i.e., emotional regulation (managing strong feelings e.g., shame, sadness, anxiety, frustration, excitement and anger), attention skills, executive functioning skills, forming trusting relationships, social skills, sensory processing difficulties and coping with transitions and change.
-Identifying needs and key skill deficits will enable a child to be supported appropriately, which in turn will reduce their fear and stress levels. - Knowing not all behaviours are a matter of 'choice' and not all factors linked to the behaviour of children are within their control.
-When rules have been broken, the child should be supported to reflect, repair and problem solve to help them meet rules and expectations.
-Consequences will still be applied wherever appropriate, in line with school policies, however, individual circumstances will be considered. - Being 'fair' is not about everyone getting the same (equality) but about everyone getting what they need (equity). - Taking a non-judgmental, curious and empathic attitude towards behaviour.
+- Being 'fair' is not about everyone getting the same (equality) but about everyone getting what they need (equity).
+(Rick Riordan 2020) - Taking a non-judgmental, curious and empathic attitude towards behaviour.
 We encourage all adults in schools to respond in a way that focuses on the feelings and emotions that might drive certain behaviour, rather than the behaviour itself.
 Behaviour (whether it is disruptive, aggressive, hyperactive, anxious, depressed or otherwise) may be the result of a current or childhood trauma, relate to unmet mental health needs, such as anxiety or an unidentified learning difficulty.
 Children with behavioural difficulties therefore need to be regarded as vulnerable rather than troublesome, and we all have a duty to explore this vulnerability. - Maintaining clear boundaries and expectations around behaviour.
 Changing how we respond to behaviour does not mean not having expectations, routines or structure.
 In order to help children feel safe, their educational environment needs to be high in both nurture and structure.
 Children working at younger developmental social and emotional stages may need support to understand and meet our rules and expectations.
-We therefore need to scaffold and model all learning - social, emotional, academic and behaviour. - Understanding children's individual strengths, interests and needs and providing curriculums that help to engage these.
-All children, but in particular those children classed as disadvantaged should be encouraged to access activities, hobbies and sports to identify and build on talents, build self-esteem, self-identity and help them feel that they belong. - Providing children with predictable routines, expectations and responses to behaviour. - These must be in place and modelled appropriately, within the context of a safe and caring school environment. - Always viewing behaviour systemically and within the context of important relationships. - Encouraging parental engagement and involvement is absolutely crucial when addressing and planning support for a child's SEMH needs.
-"The parent-child connection is the most powerful mental health intervention known to mankind" (Bessel van der Kolk, 2014) - Knowing that a Whole School Approach starts with creating an inclusive and positive school ethos around behaviour and is something that must be driven by a schools' senior leaders in order to be endorsed by, and embedded across, the whole school community. - A belief that this approach must include and is the responsibility of every member of staff. - Knowing that research suggests that when schools place a strong emphasis upon the emotional health and wellbeing of all members of the school community, and this ethos is driven by the school's senior leadership team and is evident in practice, this leads to better outcomes for all e.g. staff retention, pupil attendance and attainment, positive home-school relationships (Banerjee, R., Weare, K., & Farr, W. (2014). - Preparing and supporting children for all transitions whether these are during the course of the day, to new schools or times of change.
+We therefore need to scaffold, model all learning - social, emotional, academic, and behaviour. - Understanding children's individual strengths, interests and needs and providing curriculums that help to engage these.
+All children, but in particular those children classed as disadvantaged should be encouraged to access activities, hobbies and sports to identify and build on talents, build selfesteem, self-identity and help them feel that they belong. - Providing children with predictable routines, expectations and responses to behaviour.
+These must be in place and modelled appropriately, within the context of a safe and caring school environment. - Always viewing behaviour systemically and within the context of important relationships.
+Encouraging parental engagement and involvement is crucial when addressing and planning support for a child's social and emotional needs. - Knowing that a Whole School Approach starts with creating an inclusive and positive school ethos around behaviour and is something that must be driven by a school's senior leaders in order to be endorsed by, and embedded across, the whole school community. - Preparing and supporting children for all transitions whether these are during the course of the day, to new schools or times of change.